+If the donor overflows the Roche lobe by $\Delta r\gg h$, its structure can be approximated by a polytrope (adiabat) with an index $n$, which terminates at a well-defined stellar surface:

-Equations \eqref{eq:polytrope} and \eqref{eq:t_loss_adi} break down when the mass loss is slow enough such that $\Delta r$ falls inside the star's photosphere, which has a scale height $h/r\sim T_{\rm eff}/T_{\rm c}$, where $T_{\rm c}\sim Gm\mu/(kr)\sim 10^7\textrm{ K}$ is the star's central temperature.
-For lower $\dot{m}$, the photosphere {\it underfills} the Roche lobe by several scale heights (i.e. $\Delta r<0$), the profile is isothermal with $T\approx T_{\rm eff}$, and the density $\rho$ falls off exponentially from the photosphere towards L1 \citep{Ritter1988}.
-We extend equation \eqref{eq:t_loss_adi} to the photospheric case:
+If, on the other hand, the donor's photosphere {\it underfills} the Roche lobe by several scale heights (i.e. $\Delta r<0$), then the profile is isothermal with $T\approx T_{\rm eff}$, and the density $\rho$ falls off exponentially from the photosphere towards L1 \citep{Ritter1988} such that